82nd Infantry Regiment "Torino": World War I

-At the outbreak of World War I the regiment consisted of three battalions, each of which fielded four fusiliers companies and one machine gun section.
+At the outbreak of World War I, the Brigade "Torino" formed, together with the Brigade "Reggio" and the 13th Field Artillery Regiment, the 17th Division.
+At the time the 82nd Infantry Regiment consisted of three battalions, each of which fielded four fusilier companies and one machine gun section.
 In March 1915 the regimental depots of the 59th Infantry Regiment (Brigade "Calabria") and the 82nd Infantry Regiment formed the 131st Infantry Regiment (Brigade "Lazio").
 After Italy's entry into the war on 23 May 1915 the Brigade "Torino" was deployed to the Italian front: in 1915 and 1916 the regiment operated against Austro-Hungarian forces on the Col di Lana.
 On 6 May 1916 the regimental depot of the 82nd Infantry Regiment formed the command of the Brigade "Avellino" and one battalion of the 231st Infantry Regiment (Brigade "Avellino").
 In August 1917 the Brigade "Torino" was transferred to the Karst plateau and deployed in the area between the Vipava river and the Volkovniak hill.
 In October 1917, during the Austro-Hungarian Caporetto offensive the brigade repelled repeated enemy attacks from 24 to 27 October.
 However, due to the worsening general situation the Army Command ordered a withdrawal to the Tagliamento river and then to the Piave river, which was reached on 7 November.
 In the violent fighting and during the retreat the brigade lost 1,500 soldiers and 50 officers.

 In June 1918 the brigade fought in the Second Battle of the Piave River in the area of the mouth of the Sile river, where the 82nd Infantry Regiment counterattacked Austro-Hungarian forces, which that had broken through the Italian lines at Caposile.
 On 22 June the regiment went on the offensive towards the mouth of the old Piave, fighting in marshy terrain and against a determined opponent.
 After 2 days of close quarter fighting, the Austro-Hungarians retreated to the northern bank of the Piave.
 In September 1918 the brigade was transferred to the Val Giudicarie near Stenico.
 In November 1918, after the Austro-Hungarian forces had been routed in the Battle of Vittorio Veneto, the regiment advanced to Mezzolombardo in Trentino.
-For their conduct on the Piave river the two regiments of the Brigade "Torino" were both awarded a Silver Medal of Military Valour.
+For their conduct on the Piave river the two regiments of the Brigade "Torino" were both awarded a Silver Medal of Military Valor.